laiti/ruuvistack/README.md

 ## Setup guide

+### In short
+To bring the Docker containers up:
+1) Populate `.env` file (example available at `examples/` dir)
+2) Create Mosquitto certs with `make certs` and users with `make users`
+3) Create Ruuvibridge config with `make ruuvibridge-config`
-To bring the Docker containers up, simply populate .env file (example available at `examples/` dir) `docker-compose up` in the root directory.
+4) Run `docker-compose up` in the root directory.

-- `.env`
-- `ruuvibridge/config.yml`
+NOTE: This launches Grafana in the public net with `admin/admin` default credentials to the hostname you set in `.env`.
+Be sure to change the password before anyone else does it.
+If they do not work, refer to the [grafana-oss docker image documentation](https://hub.docker.com/r/grafana/grafana-oss).

 Besides that, there's some manual work to do.